-If a student's placement measure has expired, leaving them unable to register for a desired class, they should make an appointment with the Assessment Center to take the appropriate placement test(s) and determine their current placement level.
+If a student's placement measure has expired, leaving them unable to register for a desired class, they should contact the Assessment Center to take the appropriate placement test(s) and determine their current placement level.

 V. Reading Skills: Placement Measures and Procedures